pippinbarr/sibilant-snakelikes/process/README.md

 ### Ssshadow of the Colossssssusss

 - Add win condition (what will this be like?
 "BUT AT WHAT COST?!?!?!")
+  - In Shadow there's that swirling soul thing... something like that... black smoke... vanishes into black (change alpha?)... tendrils hit the avatar... he collapses...

+- ~~Make winning actually register~~
+- ~~__PROBABLY TOO SLOW NOW__ Slow down the colossus~~
 - ~~Make colossus move better (in more than one direction, for instance)~~
 - ~~Make snake die on impact~~
 - ~~Make apple appear at different colossus locations~~